apache/iceberg/docs/spark/spark-queries.md

 Metadata tables are identified by adding the metadata table name after the original table name.
 For example, history for `db.table` is read using `db.table.history`.

 {{< hint info >}}
-As of Spark 3.0, the format of the table name for inspection (`catalog.database.table.metadata`) doesn't work with Spark's default catalog (`spark_catalog`).
-If you've replaced the default catalog, you may want to use `DataFrameReader` API to inspect the table.
+In Spark 3.0 and 3.1, if you have replaced Spark's default catalog (`spark_catalog`) with Iceberg's `SparkSessionCatalog`, you cannot use it to query metadata tables, as the form of the metadata table name (`catalog.database.table.metadata`) is not accepted by Spark.
+This is fixed in Spark 3.2 by [SPARK-34209](https://issues.apache.org/jira/browse/SPARK-34209).
+For Spark 3.0 and 3.1, you can configure a different catalog (implemented by `SparkCatalog`) to query metadata tables, or you can use the `DataFrameReader` API.
 {{< /hint >}}

 ### History